pypy/pypy.org/posts/2022/12/pypy-alive.rst

 But all in all this was a fun and not too hard way to find a bunch of bugs in our optimizer!
 And the infrastructure is now in place, which means that we run some random test cases every time we execute our tests.
-This is particularly useful when we do further work on the integer reasoning of the JIT (like Nico is doing, for example).
-As of now, the code is on a not-yet-merged branch__, I plan to integrate it into our testing infrastructure after the next PyPy release is out.
+This is going to be particularly useful when we do further work on the integer reasoning of the JIT (like Nico is doing, for example).
+As of time of writing of this post, all the bugs mentioned have been fixed and the Z3 code has landed on the default branch and runs as part of PyPy's CI infrastructure.

 .. __: https://foss.heptapod.net/pypy/pypy/-/tree/branch/fix-intutils-ovf-bug